vipzino/git-test/README.md

 test one: Hello Odin!

-test two: cheat sheet placed in the .txt file and modify the readme
+test two: cheat sheet placed in the .txt file and modified the readme